ACloudGuru-Resources/Series_DeepComposer/README.md

 # AWS DeepComposer: Train it Again Maestro

 This web series from [A Cloud Guru](https://acloud.guru) teaches you machine learning using [AWS DeepComposer](https://aws.amazon.com/deepcomposer/).
-AWS DeepComposer is a musical keyboard that uses Generative AI to transform a melody that you provide into a completely original song.
+AWS DeepComposer is an educational AWS service and musical keyboard that uses Generative AI to transform a melody that you provide into a completely original song.

 ## Episode 4 - Music Composition with a Custom Model